Jendouba: History

-During World War II there was an airfield outside the village.
-During Operation Torch, the town and was captured by paratroops of the British 1st Parachute Brigade on 16 November 1942.
+In World War II, there was an airfield outside the village.
+During Operation Torch, the town was captured by paratroops of the British 1st Parachute Brigade on 16 November 1942.

 It is also the birthplace of former Dallas Mavericks center Salah Mejri.

 Climate

-Jendouba has a hot-summer Mediterranean climate (Köppen climate classification Csa).
+Jendouba has a hot semi-arid climate (Köppen climate classification BSh).
 In winter there is much more rainfall than in summer.
 The average annual temperature in Jendouba is 18.2 °C. About 470 mm of precipitation falls annually.